AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/overview.md

 Namespace priority refers to the relative importance of namespaces compared to one another.
 Namespace priority is configurable through the UI and you can rank namespaces in a given identity graph.

-The priority that you set for your namespaces are then used to define primary identities, which is the identity that stores profile fragments (attribute and event data) in Real-Time Customer Profile.
+One way in which namespace priority is used is determining the primary identity of experience event fragments (user behavior) on Real-Time Customer Profile.
 If priority settings are configured, then the primary identity setting on Web SDK will no longer be used to determine which profile fragments are stored.

 Unique namespaces and namespace priorities are both configurable in the identity settings UI workspace.
 However, the effects of their configurations are different: